sakoht/data-provenance/provenance/README.md

 Nesting
 -------
+A call can take raw input values, but ideally each input the result of _another_ call that produced _it_.
+This means we can track back through the history chain of data.

+In addition to taking a result, it can also taka a call that _would_ produce an appropriate result.
-A call can take raw input values, but ideally it takes the result of _other_ call that produced the input, so the provenance chain can be extended.
-It can also simply take a call, and the system will convert that into a result by running it, or by looking up an existing answer.
+It will convert that into a usable result by running it, or by looking up an existing answer.

 An example of nesting using a toy function:
 ```scala